CUHK Faculty of Medicine

-The Faculty of Medicine, The Chinese University of Hong Kong, branded as CU Medicine, is the medical school of the Chinese University of Hong Kong, a public research university.
-Established in 1981 as Hong Kong's second medical school, the faculty consists of five schools offering undergraduate and postgraduate programmes, including in the fields of medicine, nursing, pharmacy, and traditional Chinese medicine.
+The Faculty of Medicine (branded as CU Medicine) is a faculty offering healthcare education at the Chinese University of Hong Kong, a public research university.
+First established in 1981 as Hong Kong's second medical school, the faculty has since expanded to consist of five schools offering undergraduate and postgraduate programmes in medicine, nursing, pharmacy, traditional Chinese medicine, biomedical sciences, and public health.
 The Prince of Wales Hospital is the faculty's teaching facility and base of research.
-CUHK is a bilingual university; in general, courses are taught in English and/or Chinese.

-The faculty is one of two currently operational (Note: The city's third medical school is under development as of November 2025, and is to be ran by the Hong Kong University of Science and Technology.) medical schools in Hong Kong, along with the older LKS Faculty of Medicine of the University of Hong Kong.
-They are also the only two tertiary institutions which offer pharmacy education in the city.
-The CUHK Faculty of Medicine has been ranked as one of the top 25 medical schools in the world by higher education analyst Quacquarelli Symonds, despite its short history of 44 years as of 2025.
+CU Medicine is one of two currently operational (Note: The city's third medical school is under development as of November 2025, and is to be run by the Hong Kong University of Science and Technology.) medical schools in Hong Kong, along with the older LKS Faculty of Medicine of the University of Hong Kong.
+They are also the only tertiary institutions which offer pharmacy education in the city.
+The faculty's medicine programme has generally been ranked within top 50 in the world by higher education analyst Quacquarelli Symonds.

 History

 The medical school of CUHK was approved to be established in 1974 by the Hong Kong legislative council and finished its basic construction to receive its first batch of medical undergraduates in 1981.
 The United Christian Hospital and the Kowloon Hospital were the teaching hospitals of the school prior to the opening of the Prince of Wales Hospital in 1984.

 Later on, various schools and departments were opened as well, followed by the introduction of different programmes in other fields of healthcare and biomedical sciences other than the original medical one.
 With the establishment of the Department of Nursing, the Bachelor of Nursing (post-registration) and Bachelor of Nursing (pre-registration) degrees were introduced in 1991 and 1995 respectively at CUHK and the Department was then renamed as "The Nethersole School of Nursing" in 2002.
 Moreover, the Bachelor of Pharmacy programme was launched in 1992, being Hong Kong's first educational course in that domain.
 This is followed by the construction of the School of Public Health 7 years later which then has been providing the city's first and sole Bachelor of Science in Public Health programme starting from 2009.
 The School of Chinese Medicine which originally affiliates with the University's Faculty of Science transferred to the Medical Faculty from 1 July 2013 in consideration of the School's reconfiguration and development.
 During the time, various important medical related discoveries were also explored by the institute.

-The first full-time dean the faculty was Gerald Hugh Choa, who was appointed in 1977.
+The first full-time dean of the faculty was Gerald Hugh Choa, appointed in 1977.
 Since 1 February 2024, the dean has been Philip Chiu Wai-yan.